PoorHttp/PoorWSGI/doc/documentation.rst

 File uploading
 ~~~~~~~~~~~~~~
-By default, python's FieldStorage, so poorwsgi.FieldStorage too, store files
+By default, FieldStorage store files somewhere to ``/tmp`` directory.
+This is
-somewhere to ``/tmp`` directory.
-This is happened in FieldStorage, which calls
+happened in FieldStorageParser, which calls ``TemporaryFile``.
+Uploaded files
-``TemporaryFile``.
-Uploaded files are accessible like another form variables,
+are accessible like another form variables, but.
-but.

 Any variables from FieldStorage is accessible with ``__getitem__`` method.
 So you can get variable by ``req.form[key]``, which gets FieldStorage
 instance.
-This instance has some another variables, which you can test,
+This instance has some attributes, which you can test,
 what type of variable is it.

 .. code:: python